 A small batch at a time, and I ended up with a nice little pile of crisp, French onions.
 They were crispy all the way through, just the way I like them.
 I was so excited!

-I used these crispy French fried onions for my new Gluten Free Creamy Green Bean Casserole (click the link to try it!), both inside and on top.
+I used these crispy French fried onions for my new Gluten Free Creamy Green Bean Casserole, both inside and on top, and it can also be used for Gluten Free Cheesy Green Bean Casserole.
+Both are wonderful side dishes!
 Since I made this casserole one day in advance, I put the extra onions in a bag to save for topping.
 However, when I was going to use them, I found that they were no longer crispy.
 So, while the casserole was baking, I put them in an oven safe dish next to the casserole, hoping they would crisp up again.
 It worked like a charm!
-They were delicious, and so was the casserole!
+Since then I have learned that you can freeze them as well.
+At any rate, they were delicious, and so was the casserole!
 I WILL be making these onions again, that’s for sure!
 And if I don’t need them to be gluten free, I will use regular all-purpose flour instead of the gluten free mix, that should work just fine as well.
 But for now, I know that I have a wonderful gluten free alternative to my green bean casserole!
+Please comment and rate this recipe if you try it; option is found immediately under the recipe.
+Thank you!!

 - 1 large onion, thinly sliced